We've seen in the lecture that instrument strength is determined by first stage F.

 That line gives the cdf of the noncentral $\chi^2$ distribution with noncentrality parameter 2.30

-In words: if the true $F$ is 2.30 then 95\% of sample $F$ should fall below 10
+In words: if the population $F$ is 2.30 then 95\% of sample $F$ should fall below 10

 Your sample $F$ is 10 implies the confidence interval $F>2.30$ which in turn implies worst case empirical size at most 13.5%

-Mapping from True F to sample F:
+Mapping from population F to sample F:

-Case | True F | sample F | Worst case empirical size (when $\rho=1$) |
+Case | population F | sample F | Worst case empirical size (when $\rho=1$) |

 ---|---|---|---|